-- ▶ In order to rotate the graphic shown in three dimensions: Hold the right mouse button down and move the mouse.
+- In order to rotate the graphic shown in three dimensions: Hold the right mouse button down and move the mouse.
 The TNC displays a coordinate system showing the currently active orientation of the workpiece.
-After you release the right mouse button, the TNC orients the workpiece to the defined orientation - ▶ In order to shift the graphic shown: Hold the center mouse button or the wheel button down and move the mouse.
+After you release the right mouse button, the TNC orients the workpiece to the defined orientation - In order to shift the graphic shown: Hold the center mouse button or the wheel button down and move the mouse.
 The TNC shifts the workpiece in the corresponding direction.
-After you release the center mouse button, the TNC shifts the workpiece to the defined position - ▶ In order to zoom in on a certain area with the mouse: Draw a rectangular zoom area while holding the left mouse button down.
+After you release the center mouse button, the TNC shifts the workpiece to the defined position - In order to zoom in on a certain area with the mouse: Draw a rectangular zoom area while holding the left mouse button down.
 You can shift the zoom area by moving the mouse horizontally and vertically as required.
-After you release the left mouse button, the TNC zooms in on the defined area of the workpiece - ▶ In order to quickly zoom in and out with the mouse: Rotate the wheel button forward or backward - ▶ Double-click with the right mouse button: Select standard view
+After you release the left mouse button, the TNC zooms in on the defined area of the workpiece - In order to quickly zoom in and out with the mouse: Rotate the wheel button forward or backward - Double-click with the right mouse button to reset the zoom factor - Press the SHIFT key and double-click with the right mouse button to reset the zoom factor and the angle of rotation